-Do you want to experiment with different colour schemes for your curtains? or Would you be interested in seeing how your long couch would appear in your living room?
+Do you want to experiment with different color schemes for your curtains? or Would you be interested in seeing how your long couch would appear in your living room?
 Or are you simply looking to add windows or doors to your kitchen?
 Virtually everything is possible with 3D interior design.
-It gives you the freedom to explore different options and test out countless design configurations for your environment, such as experimenting with different designs, colour schemes, textures, patterns, and layouts, all without physically moving, altering, or touching a single part and at no expense.
+It gives you the freedom to explore different options and test out countless design configurations for your environment, such as experimenting with different designs, color schemes, textures, patterns, and layouts, all without physically moving, altering, or touching a single part at no expense.

 7. Simple to visualise